-Running a company means – ideally—having clients.
-And if you are lucky enough to have them, you must make them happy or they'll wander off to your bitter rivals.
-The tricky thing here though, is that it can be difficult to know exactly what it is that makes each client happy.
+Running a company means – ideally – having customers or clients.
+And if you are lucky enough to have them, you must make them happy or they will wander off to the competition.
+The tricky thing here though, is that it can be difficult to know exactly what it is that makes them happy.

-Sophie values speed of delivery, Mike appreciates the personal touch and Leonard, who is our favourite kind of nerd, wants his technical solutions to be so innovative they've barely been created.
+Sarah values speed of delivery, John appreciates the personal touch and Anna, who is our favourite kind of nerd, wants her technical solutions to be so innovative they have barely been created.
 And this is why any self respecting company with illusions of grandeur will regularly run the trusty (and yes we know – sometimes pesky) customer satisfaction surveys.

-Creating these surveys is its own kind of headache.
-But let's say the survey has gone out without tears and the results are in.
+Creating a survey is its own kind of headache.
+But let us say the survey has gone out without tears and the results are in.
 Now what?

 This is usually when the statistics people and the marketing people up the stress levels.
 Why?
 Because they know they are in for a fight.
 The statistics people are hesitant to draw big conclusions because as every good statistician knows – there is always an uncertainty margin and many factors affect the results.
 The marketing people on the other hand, love big conclusions and want stuff that looks good on power point presentations and in yearly reports.